 5. Keep planning & researching

-As some travel companies are saying, now is not the time to panic, but the time to plan.
+Now is not the time to panic, but the time to plan.
 Don’t rule out travel altogether, instead, consider postponing your trip or start planning a new one.
 Now is the perfect time to revisit your bucket-list and start refining where you want to go and what you want to do because if this pandemic has taught us anything, it’s that we can’t take the opportunity to travel for granted.

 So, get out your world maps, start doing your research (read some of our top travel stories for inspiration) and be prepared to book those trips once it’s safe to do so.
 Plus, your tourism will be much appreciated once this is all over.